Update 1: there has been a lot of negative feedback about goodereader.com at

 The biggest limitations are its Android version (4.0.4) and the limited (2GB) memory

 Android 4.0.4 doesn’t support the current version of Chrome, the New York Times Crossword app, or a number of other applications, The New York Times news app installs, but crashes whenever I try to sync.
 I was able to install the Dashlane password manager and its Chrome-based, but outdated, browser.
 Browsing is slow, and only marginally usable (but more so than I expected on an e-ink device with its intrinsic refresh issues for apps not designed for e-ink).
 Unfortunately, that version of chrome doesn’t support the latest SSL version, so I’ve found a few websites (particularly lucidchart.com which I use for technical diagrams) which won’t work.
 Apart from those application-specific problems, stability seems to be decent but not perfect (and I’ve definitely had Android phones from leading manufacturers with bigger stability problems).
-I’m hoping that the folks at goodereader will eventually get 4.4 working, which would make a big difference.
+At long last, good e reader announced a downloadable update to android 4.4, but by that time my device had died (see above) so I can’t test it.

 The other big issue is memory.
 The tablet has 2 GB internal, of which 1.5 GB is allocated as /sdcard, leaving only 0.5 GB for the system plus any apps which can’t be moved to the SD card.
 There is a microSD slot, which supports up to 32 GB (officially not more, and I haven’t tried more), which shows up as /extsd.
 Using Android settings or a 3rd party app to move applications to the SD card actually moves them to /sdcard, not to the external card.
 Both internal partitions appear to be FAT format not linux ext, so you can’t get around this using symbolic links, but I did find an app called FolderMount which does essentially the same thing, allowing you to make a folder from the external SD card available on /extsd (or the system partition, if you copy the files manually).
 Unfortunately, you still have to install the applications in the system partition before you can move them over, and if you don’t have enough space there, you are stuck, even if you’ve got room on /sdcard and/or /extsd.
 I’m still trying to figure out if there is any way to resize the partitions to avoid this problem.